aneekahuddin/IW-Spring-2024/README.md

 You may need to change the cam_port number in real time reading to match the correct camera you would like to connect to.

-Check "Additional Files" for a video of a working demo and a research paper that outlines the design and development process and next steps!
+Check "Additional Info" for a video of a working demo and a research paper that outlines the design and development process and next steps!
 If you'd like to get involved, please reach out to auddin@princeton.edu.